 Hike Volcano Acatenango

 This guided hike is normally done in two days as an overnight trip but it’s possible to do it in one day starting at dawn (it’s a 12-hour affair).
-But, you have to be a fast and strong hiker as this is a strenuous trail to the top of Guatemala’s highest volcano.
+But, you have to be a super fast and strong hiker as this is a strenuous trail to the top of Guatemala’s highest volcano.

 Full disclosure: I didn’t do this one, but while we were hiking Pacaya one of the guys in the group (a young man who looked quite fit) said he did it and it was challenging, describing it as a steep, rocky slope.
 His biggest disappointment was that, after all that effort, he wasn’t able to see anything as it was cloudy.